jsunn-y/ALDE/README.md

 ## Production Runs
 Production runs should be used for a wet-lab ALDE campaign.
 It can also be used to reproduce the results from the protoglobin wet-lab ALDE campaign demonstrated in our study.

 First generate the design space for the combinatorial library by specifying `nsites` (number of residues being simultanesouly mutated) and `name` (name of the project) within `generate_domain.py`.
+Scripts for the protoglobin wet-lab campaign in our study are given as an example.
 Then run the script:
 ```
 python generate_domain.py
 ```
-Outputs from `generate_domain.py` include:
+Outputs from `generate_domain.py` will appear in the folder `/data/{name}`.
+The two outputs are `combos.npy`, which is a list of strings describing the combos of the residues under study and `onehot_x.pt`, which is a torch tensor containing the respective onehot encodings in the same order as the list of combos.

 For a given active learning campaign, generating the domain only needs to be executed once.

 For every round of training and prediction, ALDE can be executed using the following command: